royalpinto/store/doc/SourceCode.md

 <a name="handle"></a>

 ## handle(req, res, error) ⇒ <code>null</code>
-A error handler middlware
-which checks if error is throw from App or from an internal library.
-And return a customized error message to the client with appropriate status.
+A error handler middlware: checks if error is thrown from the App or from an internal library, then returns a customized error message to the client with an appropriate status.

 **Kind**: global function
 **Returns**: <code>null</code> - null